Radioisotopes in Medicine

 The report predicts supply shortages from 2016, not simply from reactors but due to processing limitations.
 Historically reactor irradiation prices have been too low to attract new investment, and full cost recovery is needed to encourage new infrastructure.
 This will have little impact on end prices since irradiation only accounts for about 1% of product cost.
 Transport regulation and denial of shipment impede reliable supply.
 HEU use needs to be minimised, though conversion to LEU targets will reduce capacity.
 Outage reserve capacity needs to be sourced, valued and paid for by the supply chain.
 Fission is the most efficient and reliable means of production, but Canada and Japan are developing better accelerator-based techniques.

 The US Congress has called for all Mo-99 to be supplied by reactors running on low-enriched uranium (LEU), instead of high-enriched uranium (HEU).
-Also it has called for proposals for an LEU-based supply of Mo-99 for the US market.
-This supply should reach 111 six-day TBq per week by mid-2013, a quarter of world demand.
-Tenders for this closed in June 2010.
+Also it has called for proposals for an LEU-based supply of Mo-99 for the US market, reaching 111 six-day TBq per week by mid-2013, a quarter of world demand.
+Tenders for this closed in June 2010, but evidently no immediate progress was made.
+In December 2012 Congress passed the American Medical Isotope Production Act of 2011 to establish a technology-neutral program to support the production of Mo-99 for medical uses in the USA by non-federal entities.

 In January 2009 Babcock & Wilcox (B&W) announced an agreement with international isotope supplier Covidien to produce Mo-99 sufficient for half of US demand, if a new process involving an innovative reactor and separation technology is successful.
 They planned to use Aqueous Homogeneous Reactor (AHR) technology with low-enriched uranium in small 100-200 kW units units where the fuel is mixed with the moderator and the U-235 forms both the fuel and the irradiation target.* A single production facility could have four such reactors.
 B&W and Covidien expected a five-year lead time to first production.
 B&W received $9 million towards this Medical Isotope Production System (MIPS) in 2010 from the US government and completed the R&D and conceptual design phase in 2012.
 However, in October 2012 Covidien pulled out of the joint venture with B&W “after learning that the time and cost involved with the project would be greater than originally expected.”
 Covidien said that it was "making significant long-term capital investment in a new Tc-99m generator facility at our US plant, and conversion from HEU- to LEU-based Mo-99 production at our processing plant in the Netherlands.”
 B&W appears to have dropped the MIPS.
 At Russia's Kurchatov Institute the 20 kW ARGUS AHR has operated since 1981, and R&D on producing Mo-99 from it is ongoing.